Dayton Arcade: 1980s renovation

 In the late 1970s, investors began planning and implementing a major restoration of the Arcade.
 In May 1980, the newly refurbished Arcade was reopened as a retail shopping and food center.
 In its new guise as Arcade Square, the center offered a lively collection of boutique stores, restaurants, stores offering staples, kitchen apparel, books, and luggage, and a museum devoted to Coca-Cola.
 The Dayton Philharmonic, among other offerings, performed to holiday crowds from the vast floor below the Arcade rotunda.
 Given the general decline of retail activity and volume within the central business district, financial success gradually eluded Arcade Square, and it was closed to the public in 1990.
 Its final tenants still included its famous Arcade Seafood store and the last traditional dime store to operate in Downtown Dayton, McCrory's, both of which remained open for a time after the closure of the Arcade Square public spaces themselves.

 An Ohio not-for-profit group, "Friends of the Dayton Arcade" was created to advocate for the Arcade Building.
 The group published a book in 2008 entitled, "The Dayton Arcade; Crown Jewel of the Gem City. " The former owner owes several hundred thousand in back taxes.
 This tax obligation was purchased by American Tax Funding.
 The sheriff's sale occurred on March 12, 2009, and the building was purchased by Dayton Arcade, LLC, for the minimum bid of $615,106.02.
 The new Arcade owners, Gunther Berg and Wendell Strutz said they would begin work on the Arcade in 6 months to restore the building to its former glory (with mixed-use developments - housing, offices, restaurants, and commercial space).
 Early estimates on the restoration totaled $30 million.

 Dayton Arcade Task Force

 Mayor Nan Whaley announced the formation in August 2014 of a Task Force to determine whether redevelopment is possible.
-In June 2015, Sandvick Architects and Jera Construction, Inc. - both of Cleveland, Ohio - revealed that the Arcade was still structurally sound and made some initial redevelopment suggestions.
+The Task Force was composed of 12 prominent people from the Dayton area.
+In June 2015, Sandvick Architects and Jera Construction, Inc. announced that the Arcade was still structurally sound and made some initial redevelopment suggestions.

-Task force members

-The Dayton Arcade Task Force is composed of the following members: